allenmiller/tanker/README.md

 Lidar detector calibration

-Distance measured from bottom of enclosure in which lIDAR is mounted
+Distance measured from bottom of enclosure in which LIDAR is mounted
 ````
 Measured          Reported
 54                  37 +/- 2